brandond49/DATA301-FinalProject/README.md

 # DATA301-FinalProject
+**Research Question:** Are there more than just 5 positions in the NBA?

-Using machine learning to classify NBA players into different categories
+**Goal:** Using machine learning to classify NBA players into different categories